Duke McKenzie

 Duke McKenzie (born 5 May 1963) is a British former professional boxer who competed from 1982 to 1998.
 He is a three-weight world champion, having held the International Boxing Federation (IBF) flyweight title from 1988 to 1989; the World Boxing Organization (WBO) bantamweight title from 1991 to 1992; and the WBO junior-featherweight title from 1992 to 1993.
 At regional level he held the British flyweight title from 1985 to 1988; the European flyweight title from 1986 to 1988; and the British featherweight title from 1993 to 1994.
 After retiring from the sport, McKenzie has worked as a boxing commentator for broadcaster ITV.

 Professional career

-Previously a highly successful professional boxer, McKenzie has been British champion at two weights, a European champion once and world champion at three different weights.
+McKenzie has been British champion at two weights, a European champion once and world champion at three different weights.
 His professional record is 39-7 (20 by KO).

 Flyweight

 He won the British flyweight title (5 June 1985) with a fourth round stoppage over Danny Flynn.
 He later defended this against Charlie Magri (20 May 1986) and added Magri's European flyweight title.

 Both titles were relinquished when McKenzie won the IBF flyweight title on 5 October 1988 with an 11th-round knockout over Rolando Bohol.

 After two title defences and one non-title, McKenzie lost the IBF flyweight title to Dave McAuley on 7 June 1989 in his first defeat.